Web www.archontology.org

 d.
 23 Aug 1892, Rio de Janeiro

-Title: Chefe do Governo Provisório da República dos Estados Unidos do Brasil, constituído pelo Exército e Armada, em nome da Nação (Head of the Provisional Government of the Republic of the United States of Brazil, constituted by the Army and Navy in the name of the Nation)
+Title: Chefe do Governo Provisório da República dos Estados Unidos do Brasil (Head of the Provisional Government of the Republic of the United States of Brazil) [1]

 Term: 15 Nov 1889 - 26 Feb 1891

-Chronology: 15 Nov 1889, accepted membership and the office of Head of the Provisional Government
+Chronology: 15 Nov 1889, assumed the office upon proclamation of the Provisional Government [2]

 Title: Presidente da República dos Estados Unidos do Brasil (President of the Republic of the United States of Brazil)